Summit Series (conference)

-Summit Series© is an American organization that hosts conferences and events for young entrepreneurs, artists and activists.
+Summit Series is an American organization that hosts conferences and events for young entrepreneurs, artists and activists.
 Events organized by the group include an annual invitation to a conference during which participants discuss topics including business practices, technological innovation, and philanthropy.
 Summit Series attendees have included Bill Clinton, Ted Turner and Richard Branson.
 Summit Series was founded in 2008 by Elliott Bisnow, Brett Leve, Jeff Rosenthal, Jeremy Schwartz, and Ryan Begelman.

 Since its foundation, the organization has raised more than $2 million for charitable and non-profit organizations.

 History

+Formation (2008-2013)

-Summit Series was founded in April 2008 by Elliott Bisnow, Brett Leve, Jeff Rosenthal, Jeremy Schwartz, and Ryan Begelman.
-Rosenthal is involved in many operational aspects of Summit, from planning, design, and development for Summit Powder Mountain, to community curation, strategy, direction of musical and intellectual content programs.
+Summit Series was found in April 2008 by Elliott Bisnow, Brett Leve, Jeff Rosenthal, Jeremy Schwartz, and Ryan Begelman.
+The founders are involved in many operational aspects of Summit, from planning, design, and development for Summit Powder Mountain, to community curation, strategy, direction of musical and intellectual content programs.

-In addition, Rosenthal and his partners are Co-Directors of the Summit Action Fund, which makes investments in startups that drive positive disruptive innovation.
-Their portfolio includes Uber, Warby Parker, Change.org among others.
+In addition, some of the partners are Co-Directors of the Summit Action Fund, which makes investments in startups that drive positive disruptive innovation.
+Their portfolio includes Uber, Warby Parker, and Change.org among others.
 Additionally, Rosenthal serves on the Board of Advisors for Qey Capital and he was a senior advisor to The Rise Fund.
 Prior to starting Summit Series, Elliot Bisnow co-founded a niche industry e-newsletter business called Bisnow Media.
 Summit is also a GP in Learn Capital, which focuses exclusively on investments into better and smarter learning.
-Summit was launched with an invitation-only event organized for young entrepreneurs to meet and gain advice from one another that was hosted at a ski resort in Park City, Utah and attended by 19 people.
+Summit was launched with an invitation-only event organized for young entrepreneurs to meet and gain advice from one another that was hosted at a ski resort in Park City, Utah and were attended by 19 people.
 Later in 2008, the group held a similar gathering in Mexico.
-Initially the organization did not have an official headquarters and the team moved between rented apartments in various countries worldwide.
+Initially, the organization did not have an official headquarters and the team moved between rented apartments in various countries worldwide.

 In 2009, Summit was invited by the Obama administration to curate a meeting at the White House between senior officials and 35 young entrepreneurs.
 In May 2010, Summit held DC10, a three-day conference in Washington, D.C. for 750 people with participants including former President Bill Clinton, Ted Turner, and John Legend.
 In April 2011, the organization hosted the Summit at Sea conference, where 1,000 young entrepreneurs took a chartered cruise ship from Miami to the Bahamas for a three-day conference featuring Richard Branson, Peter Thiel, GE CMO Beth Comstock, and musical group The Roots.